avrilcoghlan/cholerabook/docs/source/assemblies.rst

 Alternatively, if you already have an assembly for your isolate, you can upload the assembly to Vibriowatch.

+When you upload fastq files or assemblies to Vibriowatch, they are stored in your private Vibriowatch account, and can only be viewed or analysed by you and nobody else.

 Checking if your fastq files of reads are suitable for Vibriowatch
 ------------------------------------------------------------------